bathos/hardcore-xml/ast.md

 A `ContentSpecDeclaration` is either a property of `ElementDeclaration` (as `elemDecl.contentSpec`) or is the child of another `ContentSpecDeclaration` whose type is not "ELEMENT".

+#### `contentSpec.hasAmbiguousSequences`

+Boolean, access only.
+True if content spec is non-deterministic according to the XML spec.

 #### `contentSpec.name`